Usnea: Historical taxonomy

+Molecular phylogenetics

 Molecular studies have highlighted the importance of accurate species identification in the genus Usnea, demonstrating that incorrect identifications can significantly distort phylogenetic analyses.
 For instance, careful morphological and anatomical re-examinations of voucher specimens previously used in molecular studies revealed that supposed synonymies, such as those between U. barbata and U. dasopoga, were incorrect.
 Instead, these species are distinct and separable by anatomical measurements and chemistry, underscoring the necessity of integrating careful morphological analysis with molecular techniques in systematic studies.
 Recent molecular barcoding studies of Usnea have shown mixed results.
 While internal transcribed spacer (ITS) barcoding provides reliable identification for some species, it fails to fully resolve complex aggregate taxa, such as the U. cornuta complex.
 Identification through simple BLAST searches of public databases can be problematic due to misidentifications in published sequences.
 Evidence suggests some species groups within Usnea are undergoing rapid evolution, with traditional species circumscriptions sometimes containing multiple distinct genetic clades or being intermixed within individual clades.
 This evolutionary complexity creates additional challenges for taxonomists working to establish stable species boundaries within the genus.